niyannx/niyannx/README.md

 <img src="https://user-images.githubusercontent.com/80352675/169709675-ec50b6de-232d-4096-91e8-2491ccf41308.png" alt="CSS" height="40" width="40">
 </div>

-Java, a bit of PHP, HTML, Linux and other tech (mainly at school).

 # 👀 Join me on my journey and watch as I grow!
 I know I have a lot to learn, but I'm motivated and a hard-worker.